LSEG-API-Samples/Example.WebSocketAPI.Python.MRN.TRNA/README.md

   ```
   (base) $>conda activate MRN_TRNA
   ```
-4. In the current Anaconda Prompt, go to project's notebook folder.
-Run the following command to start classic Jupyter Notebook in the notebook folder.
+4. In the current Anaconda Prompt, go to the project's notebook folder.
+Run the following command to start the classic Jupyter Notebook in the notebook folder.
   ```
   (MRN_TRNA) $>jupyter notebook
   ```
 5. Open *mrn_trna_notebook_app.ipynb* Notebook document, then follow through each notebook cell.

 ### A console example
-1. Go to project folder in console
+1. Go to project folder in th
 2. Run ```$> pip install -r requestments.txt``` command in a console to install all the dependencies libraries.
 3. Then you can run mrn_console_app.py application with the following command
     ```
-    $> python mrn_trna_console_app.py --hostname <ADS server IP Address/Hostname> --port <WebSocket Port>
+    $> python mrn_trna_console_app.py --hostname <Real-Time Advanced Distribution Server IP Address/Hostname> --port <WebSocket Port>
     ```
-4. The application subscribes ```MRN_TRNA``` RIC code from ADS by default.
+4. The application subscribes ```MRN_TRNA``` RIC code from Real-Time Advanced Distribution Server by default.

 *Note:*
 - Please refer to the [pip installation guide page](https://pip.pypa.io/en/stable/installing/) if your environment does not have the [pip tool](https://pypi.org/project/pip/) installed.
-- If your environment already have a websocket-client library installed, you can use ```pip list``` command to verify a library version, then use ```pip install --upgrade websocket-client``` command to upgrade websocket-client library.
+- If your environment already has a websocket-client library installed, you can use ```pip list``` command to verify a library version, then use ```pip install --upgrade websocket-client``` command to upgrade websocket-client library.

 ## Example Results
-### Send MRN_STORY request to ADS
+### Send MRN_STORY request to Real-Time Advanced Distribution Server
 ```
 SENT:
 {